ypark9/yopa.page/content/blog/2026-08-06-agentcore-runtime-instances.en.md

 On August 6, 2026 AWS made [AgentCore runtime instances](https://aws.amazon.com/about-aws/whats-new/2026/08/aws-bedrock-agentcore-runtime-instances-generally-available/) generally available.
 Until now AgentCore Runtime gave you one shape of compute: a serverless microVM, fast to start, capped at an eight-hour session.
 That covers most request-response agents.
 It does not cover an agent that needs a GPU, or one that has to stay alive for two days.

 Runtime instances add a second shape.
 You still deploy and invoke the agent the same way, but now it can run on a managed EC2 instance you selected, for a session up to 14 days.

+The instances run on AWS-managed EC2 infrastructure in your account through a capacity provider.
+That changes the security and encryption model from the serverless microVM path, so review the [Runtime Instances documentation](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-instances.html) before treating the two modes as interchangeable.

 If you read my [Durable Long-Running Jobs with AgentCore](/blog/2026-08-01-durable-long-running-jobs-with-agentcore.html), that post argued the eight-hour ceiling is a hard boundary you design around.
 The ceiling just moved, and for a subset of workloads that changes the design.